axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 8. If administrator activate the ``ENABLE_CASE_OWNER`` Portal settings and there is a customized case list, customize this field to this case list, e.g. add filter, column configuration, header

+9. The ``PortalNavigatorInFrame#navigateToPortalHome`` method is removed, redirect to ivy.html.applicationHomeRef() in your page instead.

 Migrate 8.0.1 to 8.0.2
 ----------------------